MartinMalyMM/pairef/README.rst

 Credits and contact
 -------------------

+Please reference: M. Maly, K. Diederichs, J. Dohnalek, P. Kolenko: `Paired refinement under the control of PAIREF <https://journals.iucr.org/m/issues/2020/04/00/mf5044/index.html>`_ (2020) *IUCrJ* **7**

 *PAIREF* is developed by Martin Malý in collaboration of Czech Technical University, Czech Academy of Sciences, and University of Konstanz.
 In case of any questions or problems, please do not hesistate and write us: `martin.maly@fjfi.cvut.cz <mailto:martin.maly@fjfi.cvut.cz>`_.

-Please reference: M. Maly, K. Diederichs, J. Dohnalek, P. Kolenko: "Paired refinement under control of *PAIREF*."
-(2020) (*to be published*)